Top alternative banks and apps to Starling

 Challengers are a mixed picture when it comes to savings accounts, so if putting money aside and earning interest on it is your main goal, you may also want to have a look at what traditional banks have to offer.

-Starling is the only challenger that pays an interest on current account balances (), Starling also offers a 1-Year Fixed Saver account.
-Atom also offers dedicated savings accounts, with a good range of fixed-term options that pay decent rates, as well as an Instant Savers account.
+Starling now offers an easy access account (Easy Saver) as well as a 1-Year Fixed Saver account.
+Atom also offers dedicated savings accounts, with a good range of fixed-term options that pay decent rates, as well as Instant Savers accounts.

-Finally, Monzo and Revolut all categorise your spending in the app and allow you to put money aside in separate sub-accounts (respectively known as Pots and Vaults) to save towards a goal.
-Monzo and Revolut also have a feature that automatically rounds up and saves your spare change, functioning as a digital piggybank.
-Revolut’s vaults offer interest which is paid daily.
+Finally, Monzo and Revolut all categorise your spending in the app and allow you to put money aside in separate sub-accounts (respectively known as Pots and Pockets) to save towards a goal.
+Monzo, Monese, Chase and Revolut also all have a feature that automatically rounds up and saves your spare change, functioning as a digital piggybank.

 Savings: The bottom line